mondeja/project-config/docs/reference/cli.rst

 specify the variant of the format with ``reporter:format``  syntax, for example ``table:html`` will output the errors in an HTML table.

+Additional third party reporters can be implemented as plugins, see :ref:`dev/reporters:Writing third party reporters` for more information.

 The reporter output affects the output of the next commands:

 * ``project-config check``